vpKumaravel/vpKumaravel.github.io/about.markdown

 I am currently interested in exploring how perceptual learning impacts Speech Perception in Noise (SPIN).
 To investigate this, I will utilise both EEG and behavioural measurements.
 This two-year project is funded by the "Cluster of Excellence Hearing4All (H4A)" and HWK.

 For my PhD, I developed a signal processing pipeline tailored for EEG-based developmental cognitive studies.
 The goal was to extract stimulus-specific neural information from noisy EEG datasets collected from human newborns (0-4 days old) and young infants (12 months old).
-As part of the ERC project NeurosoNew, I also worked on signal processing algorithms suitable for wearable EEG systems.
+As part of the ERC project [NeurosoNew](https://cordis.europa.eu/project/id/842243?isPreviewer=1), I worked on signal processing algorithms suitable for wearable EEG systems.
 During my PhD internship at the ESL laboratory, EPFL Switzerland, I worked on Machine Learning models for epileptic seizure detection using a minimal number of EEG channels.

 **Education - Career**